It’s super frustrating when you gotta put down that rare piece of RC just because it runs a 5 wire servo.

 Now, with a bit of motivation, you might snuggle it in there.
 But this will result in some servo problems.

-As mentioned earlier, the conversion process is very easy.
+The conversion process is very easy just like reversing a servo.
 Just follow 5 simple steps and voila!
 You’re done.

 However, for this, you must have the required equipment at your home.
 Also, you have to know the basic wiring skills.